Cartodere

-Cartodere is a genus of beetles in the family Latridiidae, containing the following species:
+Cartodere is a genus of beetles in the family Latridiidae.

 Description

 Beetles of genus Cartodere have the pronotum margins deeply incised, eyes large with over 70 facets each, elytra with eight or fewer rows of punctate striae, and procoxae separated by a prosternal process.

 Habitat

 Cartodere occur in stored food products in houses, grain elevators and feed mills.
 In the wild, they occur in various habitats including herbaceous vegetation, straw, grass, mouldy bark, hay, wood, moss, compost and animal nests.

 Diet

 Larvae and adults of Cartodere feed on mould in dead organic material.

 Distribution

 Cartodere can be found worldwide, i.e. the genus has a cosmopolitan distribution.